 The benefits of retargeting far outweigh the costs because it often leads to higher click-through rates and lower cost-per-clicks.
 Here are some of the main advantages of implementing a retargeting strategy:

 - Greater engagement.
-You know who your users are.
+You know who your target users are.
 Now you’re able to create tailor-made ads for them.
 People who have shown interest in what you are offering and have previously visited your site are more likely to engage with your retargeting ads.

 - Increased conversions.
 With a heightened sense of brand recall from being familiar with your brand, your ads serve as a reminder of the benefits provided by your product or service.
 Focusing on these users who have shown user intent is a crucial step to turning that lead into a sale.